tkachev-artem/mobbin_pro_viewer2/README.md

 1. Clone this repository to your local machine.
 2. Go to your chromium browser(such as Chrome, Edge or Opera)'s extension page
-3. Enable developer mode & click load upacked.
+3. Enable developer mode & click load unpacked.
 4. Then select the cloned repository folder.
 That's it.
+Extension should be installed and activated.

 ## Usage Guidelines